CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

   Complete the 1st deadline in Malitio.

 #### Uncompleting a floating task or deadline: `uncomplete`
-complete the specified floating task or deadline from Malitio by unstriking out them.<br>
+Uncomplete the specified floating task or deadline from Malitio by unstriking out them.<br>
-Format: `uncomplete f/d+INDEX`
+Format: `uncomplete INDEX`

 > Uncomplete the floating task or deadline at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>